 While a mutation in PIK3CA may confirm or be consistent with the diagnosis of CLOVES, it is not required to make this diagnosis.
-Some CLOVES syndrome patients not found to have a PIK3CA gene mutation, may still have this mutation, but it just wasn’t identified for various reasons, or they may have a different gene mutation in another related gene.
+Some CLOVES syndrome patients don’t have a positive PIK3CA genetic test result.
+These individuals may still have a mutation that wasn’t identified for various reasons, or they may have mutation in completely different gene.

 Why doesn’t a blood test show PIK3CA mutation?

 The short answer: the mutation isn’t in every cell of a patient with CLOVES, but only in involved tissues.
-The mutation was first described in fatty masses (lipomas) after removal.
 When blood or a cheek swab is sent for genetic testing, this only analyzes the DNA in the cells from the blood or cheek lining.
 There is work underway using super-sensitive technology to try to identify the mutation from a blood test, which may be possible for some patients.
 If the blood test is negative, testing the affected tissue would then be needed.